mrgarvitoffice/LearnMint/src/README.md

 ## 📘 About The Project

-*Nexithra* is a futuristic, AI-powered platform designed to revolutionize how learners of all ages study, revise, and grow.
+*Nexithra* is a futuristic, Next-Gen AI-powered platform designed to revolutionize how learners of all ages study, revise, and grow.
 It automates material creation using *Google Gemini AI, delivering seamless contextual learning and boosting retention — all through a clean, fast, and responsive UI powered by **Next.js*.

 > Built by *MrGarvit (CSE, 4th Sem)*, Nexithra is more than a project — it's a learning revolution.